Duplicate Listings Bring Credit Scores Down

 If a creditor sells your account to a debt buyer, sometimes both the creditor and the debt buyer will list the same debt on your credit report.
 Duplicate listings can lower credit scores and make it more difficult to get approved for a loan, buy a car, refinance a home, or get a job.
 Even if you pay the debt, duplicate listings may remain on your report.
 This is wrong.

-How to Correct your Credit Report
+How to Dispute Your Credit Report

 - Obtain current credit reports from Transunion, Experian, and Equifax.
 Consumers are entitled to obtain a free credit report every twelve months.